michellelaurin/World-of-Tales/index.md

 <a href="{{'/asia/' | relative_url}}">Asia</a>

+Asia has a vast and unique cultural heritage.
+Their folk and fairy tales are still celebrated through festivals that honor animals and heroes' deeds from their stories.

 <a href="{{'/australia/' | relative_url}}">Australia</a>

 Australian folk and fairy tales are the foundations of Australian First Peoples.
 The stories share their laws, faith, and knowledge of the world around them.